 Types of Obsessive-Compulsive Disorder Treatment

 Treating obsessive-compulsive disorder usually includes a combination of medication and therapy.
-It is important to distinguish the best course of treatment individually.
+It is important to distinguish the best course of treatment individually with an experienced OCD therapist.

 The most common forms of medication used to reduce OCD symptoms are serotonin reuptake inhibitors (SRIs) and selective serotonin reuptake inhibitors (SSRIs).

 Research has also shown that antipsychotic medication can also be effective if the other medications do not work.
 When using a medication, it is important to talk with a doctor or a pharmacist to make sure the risks and benefits are understood.
 Do not stop taking the medication without talking to a doctor first.

 Psychotherapy is also an effective treatment for adults and children with obsessive-compulsive disorder.
 Research shows that certain types of psychotherapy, like cognitive behavior therapy (CBT), can be as effective as medication for many individuals.
 Specifically, Exposure and Response Prevention (ERP).
 This form of treatment, which is used in reducing compulsive behaviors in OCD, is usually the add-on treatment of choice when SRIs or SSRIs medication does not effectively treat OCD symptoms.